Communities

 Communities focus area

-Supporting communities has been central to the McConnell Foundation since our founding in 1937, with some of earliest funding going to organizations offering services to Montrealers in need.
-As our work expanded nationally, this priority grew into what is now our Communities Focus Area, supporting communities facing systemic barriers to take the lead in addressing the challenges they face.
-On this page, you will find further information about our funding priorities, and eligibility criteria for potential applicants.
+Supporting communities has been central to the McConnell Foundation since our founding in 1937.
+In 2021, we launched a dedicated Communities focus area, with a goal to support communities to take the lead in addressing challenges they face at a systemic level.
+On this page, you will find information about our Communities funding priorities and eligibility criteria for potential applicants.

-We take a broad view of community: A group who share common barriers, needs and goals, whether defined by geography, identity, interest, purpose, practice, or other commonalities.
+We see community as a group that shares common barriers, needs, and goals, whether defined by geography, identity, interest, or other commonalities.

 What we fund